Welcome to CEMS Lab!

 1 January 2024

 Dr Sathiskumar Ponnusami is appointed as an Associate Editor for Mechanics of Materials Journal (MECMAT) effective from January 2024.
-MECMAT is one of the classical decades-old mechanics journals publishing articles on flow, fracture, and constitutive behaviour of materials.
+MECMAT (2025 IF 4.1), established in 1982, is one of the classical decades-old mechanics journals publishing articles on flow, fracture, and constitutive behaviour of materials.

 1 January 2024